 A warm welcome from our Artistic Director, Duncan Honeybourne

 Our series receives no funding.
-Our income, generated from ticket sales, covers all our costs associated with the concerts, including venue hire.
+Our income, generated entirely from ticket sales, covers all our costs associated with the concerts, including venue hire.
 We keep our ticket prices low and maintain a friendly and welcoming atmosphere.
 Many regular concert-goers make their day out in Weymouth a feature of their month.
-Tickets can be booked in advance online or by telephone, and we also have facilities to accept contactless payments on the day of the concert.
+Tickets can be booked in advance online or by telephone/email, and a limited number of tickets are available on the door on the day of the concert.

 We bring music of the highest professional quality to people in South Dorset, with an emphasis on young artists and the opportunity to present unusual works and neglected composers alongside well-known favourites.

-We look forward to seeing you at a concert.
+We look forward to seeing you at our concerts.

 Duncan Honeybourne – Founder/Artistic Director